Stay safe when shopping online at holiday time

 Imagine making an online purchase and never receiving it.
 The scammer has your money but also likely your personal details which they could use for further harm.

 Did you know?
-According to Scamwatch, already this year Australians have made 8,157 reports of online shopping scams, with losses of over $4.2 million!
-More than half of these reported losses are scams on popular online classified platforms such as Gumtree and Facebook Marketplace.
+According to Scamwatch, last year Australians made 8,157 reports of online shopping scams, with losses of over $4.2 million!
+More than half of these reported losses were scams on popular online classified platforms such as Gumtree and Facebook Marketplace.

 How do I stay safe?

 Stay Smart Online has teamed up with the Australian Competition and Consumer Commission’s Scamwatch, the Office of the eSafety Commissioner and the Office of the Australian Information Commissioner to bring you tips and resources to help you stay safe online at holiday time.

 1. First, know who you’re buying from

 Where possible, shop from well-known trusted brands and cross-check information on their website to make sure you’re dealing with the official seller and not a scammer trying to impersonate the brand.

 - Read the fine print including warranty, refunds and complaints handling.
 Also check privacy policies to find out how your information will be used.